Let’s cancel the 4th of July this year

 This year, however, things are different.

 A day off doesn’t mean much for the 47 million people who lost their jobs over the last 14 weeks.
-Any friends and family getting together will have to risk catching COVID-19 (or at the very least, Instagram scorn) to do it.
-Fireworks have already proven so popular with bored quarantiners lately that few people in any major city could possibly be clamoring for more.
+Any friends and family getting together have to risk catching COVID-19 (or at the very least, Instagram scorn) to do so.
+Fireworks have already proven so popular with bored quarantiners that few people in any major city could possibly be clamoring for more.
 And of course, the staggering hypocrisy George Carlin joked about dovetails perfectly with America’s current racial discourse.

-As the Black Lives Matter movement caught global fire following George Floyd’s killing by police six weeks ago, a critical mass of Americans belatedly began to interrogate systemic racism.
+As the Black Lives Matter movement caught global fire following George Floyd’s killing by police six weeks ago, a critical mass of Americans belatedly started interrogating systemic racism.
 The ensuing agitation has brought about changes both cosmetic and otherwise and broadly raised awareness of how relics of our racist past still haunt us today.
 Congress is considering stripping Confederate generals’ names from our forts and bases, for instance, and NASCAR has banned the rebel flag.
 But racism’s roots in America run far deeper than the Civil War and its many echoes.

 A tale of two Independence Days